Jets defense suffering communication lapses

+The team hasn't had a takeaway during its five-game losing streak, matching an NFL record.

-Despite 11 games and a bye just last week, Avery Williamson believes the reason the Jets defense is struggling is because of lack of communication and unity.
+Avery Williamson believes the reason the Jets defense is struggling is because it lacks communication and unity.

-The team hasn’t had a takeaway during its five-game losing streak, matching an NFL record, and has allowed 400 or more yards in back-to-back games: 498 to the Patriots Sunday and 451 to the Bills the game before.
+The unit hasn’t had a takeaway during its five-game losing streak, matching an NFL record, and has allowed 400 or more yards in back-to-back games: 498 to the Patriots Sunday and 451 to the Bills before that.
 What was supposed to be a strength has turned into a liability, ranked 27th in rushing yards allowed.
 There’s also a general sense that players are focused on their individual games rather than the whole.

 “We can’t be individuals and do our own thing,” said Williamson.
-“I would just say that that everybody was not on the same page, myself included.
-(We’re) just not playing with the techniques that we should.
+“I would just say that everybody was not on the same page, myself included.
+[We’re] just not playing with the techniques that we should.
 It’s really technique and fundamentals.”

 The linebacker went as far as to say that he believed some of his teammates couldn’t hear him when he was making calls, leading to easily-avoided missteps.